dl-tokenf/contracts/README.md

 ## Usage

-TokenF is an open-source product with no limitation for the private usage (check out the license for commercialization).
+TokenF is an open-source product with no limitation for the usage (MIT license)!

 The framework is available as an NPM package:

 ```bash
 npm install @tokenf/contracts
 ```

-You will then be able to start using the framework:
+You will then be able to start using TokenF:

 ```solidity
 pragma solidity ^0.8.20;